MCKLtech/teachworks-php/README.md

 This library requires PHP 7.1 and later

-The recommended way to install thinkific-php is through [Composer](https://getcomposer.org):
+The recommended way to install teachworks-php is through [Composer](https://getcomposer.org):

 This library is intended to speed up development time but is not a shortcut to reading the Teachworks documentation.
 Many endpoints require specific and required fields for successful operation.
 Always read the documentation before using an endpoint.